xiaofen9/xiaofen9.github.io/_pages/about.md

 * My research interests are in software and system security.
 In particular, I am very interested in taking a proactive and adversarial approach to protect computer systems.
 I am also interested in the theoretical problems arising out of developing such approaches.

 * I received my Bachelor's Degree in Wuhan University.
 My undergraduate research advisors are [Prof. Qian Wang](https://nisplab.whu.edu.cn/people.html) and [Prof. Zhibo Wang](https://nisplab.whu.edu.cn/people.html).
+Before coming to Georgia Tech, I was fortunate to work under the supervision of [Prof. Peng Liu](https://s2.ist.psu.edu/pliu/) in PennState for one year.

 Recent News
 ====